Media futurist Andrey Miroshnichenko talks about the ways internet changes our daily lives.

 Now many countries join media evolution in its final stage, the stage of the Internet, not having got used to newspapers and the political culture that those newspapers had formed.
 Many Asian and African regions see radio and TV coming at the same time as the Internet, while they may have skipped the print press period at all.

-I think that the processes connected with “Twitter revolutions”, religious extremism, international tensions, “new Dark Age” is a reaction towards fast-pace media evolution of the last decade.
+I think that the processes connected with “Twitter revolutions”, religious extremism, international tensions, “new Dark Age” are a reaction towards the fast-paced media evolution of the last decade.
 The traditionalist outlook, which is accustomed to the epoch of broadcasting of information “from top to down”, is in conflict with the open Net architecture and emancipated authorship.
 In this sense, terrorist attacks and religious extremism is the price humankind pays for successful Silicon Valley start-ups.

 — It is also intriguing how ubiquitous information and speeding up of information streams coincide with countertrends – people throw away their mobile phones, delete social media accounts, choose strict media diets.

-Reading deals with language centres in brain, while online surfing deals with decision-making ones.
-Brain is subjected to so called neuroplasticity, which means whichever its zone you use more often, it starts developing.
-That is why ability to consume lots of information develops to the detriment of ability to read long texts.
+Reading deals with language centres in the brain, while online surfing deals with decision-making ones.
+The brain is subjected to so-called neuroplasticity, which means whichever its zone you use more often, it starts developing.
+That is why the ability to consume lots of information develops to the detriment of the ability to read long texts.
 By the way, online surfing is actually very useful for the elderly.
 When they are online, their brains have to make lots of small decisions: to click or not to click.
 There is some discussion that this insensible training even may help to prevent Alzheimer’s disease.
-At the same time, while the society is shifting from reading to online surfing, young person’s brain loses ability to concentrate.
+At the same time, while society is shifting from reading to online surfing, a young person’s brain loses the ability to concentrate.